aws-iot-builder-tools/aws-iot-rules-engine-to-lambda-sample/README.md

 To demonstrate how AWS IoT Rules Engine works when invoking AWS Lambda, and how AWS Lambda behaves when invoked asynchronous, a small Typescript Lambda function, app.ts, was created to return an error.
 Because AWS Lambda is invoked asynchrnously, we will see that the AWS IoT Rules Engine receives a 202 response from Lambda, even if the execution fails.
 Also, as the SAM template shows, configuring a Destination for the AWS Lambda failed events helps with ensuring resilience (that no data goes missing).

-Have a look at the [blog on dev.to]((https://dev.to/iotbuilders/how-to-ensure-resilience-for-your-aws-iot-rules-engine-to-aws-lambda-integration-1aoi)), to learn mores.
+Have a look at the [blog](https://dev.to/iotbuilders/how-to-ensure-resilience-for-your-aws-iot-rules-engine-to-aws-lambda-integration-1aoi) to learn more.

 ## Build and deploy the application